aarosmit/aarosmit.github.io/_pages/milky.md

 title: Milky Times
 ---

 - Created using [Astronomy Engine] and [tz-lookup].
 - All times are local to the query.
+- The **bold** rows indicate the best new moons to possibly view the milky way.

 <script src="/assets/js/astronomy.min.js"></script>
 <script src="/assets/js/tz.js"></script>